-In 2020, the District hired San Francisco Estuary Institute (SFEI) to conduct a Feasibility Study (Attachment 1) to assess various management options for the SCSNSA.
-In total, SFEI identified seven potential options for future uses of the parcel.
-District staff has narrowed the seven Feasibility Study options to three management alternatives (Attachment 2).
-Staff is seeking direction from the Committee on the selection of a management Alternative as general direction to inform regional planning and to forward on to the full Board of Directors for their approval.
+Given the complex regional planning and collaborative opportunity, staff and the General Manager recommend that the District establish long term management objectives for the SCSNSA.
+In 2020, the District hired San Francisco Estuary Institute (SFEI) to perform a Feasibility Study (Attachment 1) to assess management options for the SCSNSA.
+SFEI identified seven potential options for future uses of the parcel.
+District staff then narrowed the seven Feasibility Study options to the following four general management Alternatives (see also Attachment 2):

+Alternative 1 involves the continued use of the SCSNSA by NASA as a stormwater retention basin and no intentional participation in regional shoreline resilience planning.

+Alternative 1B involves low-intensity site enhancements and predator management within SCSNSA to support breeding plovers while staff continue coordinating with NASA toward future infrastructure changes.

-- Alternative 1 involves the continued use of the SCSNSA by NASA as a stormwater retention basin and no intentional participation in regional shoreline resilience planning. - Alternative 2 would place the SCSNSA on the upland side (inside) of a future Shoreline Levee and would involve active management to provide enhanced breeding and foraging habitat for native waterbirds by managing water levels via water gates and levees. - Alternative 3 would place the SCSNSA on the bayside (outside) of a future Shoreline Levee and would involve restoring the SCSNSA to natural tidal marsh function in coordination with regional restoration plans along the Sunnyvale shoreline.
+Alternative 2 would place the SCSNSA inside of a future Shoreline Levee and would involve active District management to provide enhanced breeding and foraging habitat for waterbirds by managing water levels via upgrades to existing and/or newly installed water gates and levees.

+Alternative 3 would place the SCSNSA on the bayside of a future Shoreline Levee and would involve modifying existing infrastructure to restore the SCSNSA to natural tidal marsh function in coordination with regional restoration plans along the Sunnyvale shoreline.

-Alternatives 2 and 3 create opportunities for the District to achieve its Resource Management Policy goals of providing ecosystem and native species benefits, and participating in valued regional resilience planning.
-See Attachments 1 and 2 for details.
-Alternatives 2 and 3 both require a physical separation of the SCSNSA from the remainder of the NASA storm water retention basin.
-Under Alternative 2 or 3, the District may become responsible for contaminants associated with infrastructure or construction run-off, as is typical in wetland restoration planning.
+Alternatives 1B, 2 and 3 create opportunities for the District to achieve its Resource Management Policy goals of providing ecosystem and native species benefits, and by participating in regional resilience planning.
+Alternatives 2 and 3 both require infrastructure changes to provide a physical separation of the SCSNSA from the remainder of the NASA SWRP.
+If these changes are made, the District may become responsible for any remaining and/or future contaminants associated with the parcel.
+See Attachments 1 and 2 for further discussion.